 Read the C2PA explainer document.
 It's well-written and shorter than you'd expect.
 Pay attention to the ingredients model and the sidecar mechanism - those are the parts most relevant to VFX workflows.

 Try signing something.
-The c2pa-python and c2pa-rs SDKs are open source under MIT license.
+The c2pa-python SDK is open source under MIT license.
 Pick one deliverable format, one point in your pipeline, and see what happens.
-You'll learn things from prototyping that reading specs won't teach you.
+You'll learn things from implementing that reading specs won't teach you.

 And consider joining C2PA.
 Not because membership is a badge, but because the working groups are where the collaboration happens.
 VFX has specific needs - high-frame-count assets, multi-tool workflows, formats the spec doesn't support yet - and the best way to get those needs met is to show up and contribute.
 The C2PA community has built something genuinely good.
 The opportunity for VFX is to help make it work for our corner of the industry too.